Synchronous Chip-to-Chip Communication with a Multi-Chip Resonator Clock Distribution Network: Four-chip MCM with a Resonant Clock

 The demonstration vehicle for synchronous communication using a MegaZOR resonant clock is a 32$\times$32\,mm$^2$ MCM populated with four 10$\times$10\,mm$^2$ chips, shown in Fig.~\ref{428photo}.
 This build represents aggressive scaling due to the large on-chip ZOR clock networks provisioning the entire active area of the 10$\times$10\,mm$^2$ chips.
 The whole system is capable of powering 4 million Josephson junctions.
 The increased scale stresses the requirements for resonator amplitude and phase uniformity, bump uniformity, and fabrication parameter spread.
 On-chip circuitry is similar to that discussed in the previous section, but with an additional synchronous data link providing a loop-back on-chip, in parallel to the chip-to-chip data link.
 The four chips are connected with two short 5\,mm PTLs and a long 54\,mm PTL that is one cycle longer at 2\,GHz.
 Allocation of extra taps along the data path enables test of all four chips individually, in pairs and in threes including chip-to-chip communication, and complete test of data propagation through all four chips.

 The schematic of the MegaZOR on the MCM is shown in Fig.~\ref{fig6}a.
 It consists of four branches each connected to the individual chip resonator.
-Each branch consists of two segments with $90^{\circ}$ and $270^{\circ}$ passive transmission line (PTL) resonators, which positions the connections between circuit segments at voltage anti-nodes.
-The impedances of the segments are adjusted to achieve a total effective loaded quality factor of resonator of $Q_{\mbox{ load}} = 73$.
+Each branch consists of two segments with $90^{\circ}$ and $260^{\circ}$ transmission line resonators, which positions the connections between circuit segments at voltage anti-nodes.
+The impedances of the segments are adjusted to achieve a total loaded quality factor of resonator of $Q_{\mbox{ load}} = 73$.
 This represents a nice compromise between minimizing input power and maximizing the bandwidth.

 There are two distinct MegaZOR networks for I and Q, electrically identical but with different physical layout.
-In the current four metal layer MCM process, the resonant network occupies the first metal layer and is separated from data transmission lines by a superconducting ground plane in the second metal layer.
+The I/Q clock networks are used to make the RQL four-phase clock.
+In the current MCM process with four metal layers, the resonant network occupies the first metal layer and is separated from data transmission lines by a superconducting ground plane in the second metal layer.
 This constrains the layout to minimize the number of crossovers between the I and Q networks.
 Physical layout components were simulated using Ansys HFSS to determine impedances and propagation speeds, and sensitivities to process variations.
 The top-level netlist was simulated using Keysight's Advanced Design System (ADS).